Skip to main content

 Test Scenarios

 Test the complete conversation path from greeting through goal completion.
-Verify the agent follows your instructions and handles the conversation naturally.
+Verify the agent follows your prompt and handles the conversation naturally.

 Try interrupting the agent while it’s speaking.
 Verify it stops gracefully and responds appropriately to your interruption.